demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

     <img width="800" src="../../../docs/doc_imgs/tutorials/tut-microsoft-auth-guide/instance_detailed_instructions_new.png" align="middle"></img>

-5. In the XSOAR Web Page that appears, click the **Start Authorization Process** button to initiate the authorization flow.
+5. In the XSOAR Web Page that appears, click **Start Authorization Process** to initiate the authorization flow.
    You will receive your ID, token, and key.
 Go back to the instance configuration and copy: ID -> App/client ID, token -> Tenant ID, key -> Client Secret.
-   Click on "Test".
+   Click "Test".
 The instance should be configured successfully.

 # Self Deployed Application

-To use a self-configured Azure application, you need to add a new Azure App Registration in the Azure Portal.
+To use a self-configured Azure application, add a new Azure App Registration in the Azure Portal.
-To add the registration, refer to the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app)
+For instructions on adding the registration, see the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app)

-The application must have the required permissions and roles for the relevant APIs, which are documented in the integration documentation, for example see [Microsoft Defender Advanced Threat Protection required permissions](https://xsoar.pan.dev/docs/reference/integrations/microsoft-defender-advanced-threat-protection#required-permissions).
+The application must have the required permissions and roles for the relevant APIs, as documented in the integration documentation.
+For more information, see [Microsoft Defender Advanced Threat Protection required permissions](https://xsoar.pan.dev/docs/reference/integrations/microsoft-defender-advanced-threat-protection#required-permissions).

-The authentication flow you choose depends on the integration’s purpose and the target it will act on:
+The authentication flow you choose depends on the integration’s purpose and the target it acts on:

 - **Client Credentials Flow:** Used on behalf of the application.
-This means the integration authenticates as the application itself, not a user.
-It allows performing API requests at the tenant or organization level.
+The integration authenticates as the application itself, not a user, allowing it to perform API requests at the tenant or organization level.
 - **Authoriztion Code Flow:** Used on behalf of a signed-in user through an interactive login.
 This flow grants access based on the user’s permissions and is ideal for integrations that require user consent or need to act under a specific user’s identity.
 - **Device Code Flow:** When configured using this flow, the integration operates under the user’s context, similar to the Authorization Code Flow, but it is designed for devices or environments where a browser-based login is not available.

 #### Permission Types and Flows
-- **Delegated permissions** are used when the integration acts on behalf of a signed-in user and require either the **Authorization Code Flow or Device Code Flow**.
+- **Delegated permissions** are used when the integration acts on behalf of a signed-in user.
+These permissions require either the **Authorization Code Flow** or **Device Code Flow**.
-- **Application permissions** are used when the integration acts as the application itself, without a user, and require the **Client Credentials Flow**.
+- **Application permissions** are used when the integration acts as the application itself, without a user.
+These permissions require the **Client Credentials Flow**.

 <img width="800" src="../../../docs/doc_imgs/tutorials/tut-microsoft-auth-guide/delegated_vs_application_permissions.png" align="middle"></img>

-You can read more about each flow in the relevant section below.
+You can read more about each flow in the relevant sections below.

-**Note:** When adding a new permission to the application, you must run the **!<integration command prefix>-auth-reset** command for the new permissions to take effect.
-In case you are using device code flow or authorization code flow, you must also reconnect and create a new authorization code.
-After that, the new token used in the integration, will now contain the new permission.
+**Note:** When adding a new permission to the application, you must run the **!<integration command prefix>-auth-reset** command for the permission to take effect.
+If you are using the Device Code Flow or Authorization Code Flow, you must also reconnect and create a new authorization code.
+The new token used in the integration, will the include the new permission.

 ### Using National Cloud

 - To see which integrations support natively National Clouds,See the [table below.](https://xsoar.pan.dev/docs/reference/articles/microsoft-integrations---authentication#supported-authentication-flows-for-microsoft-integrations)
   - For Microsoft Azure integrations, select the appropriate cloud using the *Azure Cloud* parameter.
   - For Microsoft Defender, select the appropriate cloud using the *Endpoint Type* parameter.
-  - For using the self-deployment option, select the *Custom* option and follow the instructions below.
+  - To use the self-deployment option, select *Custom* and follow the instructions below.

 - Some Cortex XSOAR/XSIAM Microsoft integrations support the deployment of national clouds through the self-deployed authorization flow.
-For more information about Microsoft National Clouds, refer to the [Microsoft documentation](https://docs.microsoft.com/en-us/graph/deployments).
+For more information about Microsoft National Clouds, see the [Microsoft documentation](https://docs.microsoft.com/en-us/graph/deployments).
- In order to use a national cloud, change the *Server URL* parameter to the corresponding address of the national cloud you are using.
+ To use a national cloud, change the *Server URL* parameter to the corresponding address of the national cloud you are using.

 # Authentication Flows